mennohellinga/awda/README.md

 ### High priority

 - [ ] separate data-gathering from table printing functionality
-- [ ] create LaTeX header for stand-alone use of individual files
 - [ ] create LaTeX code to display threads
 - [ ] create Python code to retrieve threads